If You’re Reading This, You’re Me. Hi.

 28. One final family dinner with all his favorites.

-Whatever HIS favorites are.
-Not yours.
-Not what’s easy.
+Make your favorite family dinner with dad.
+Not your favorites.
+Not your easy meals.
 Make the actual things he loves, even if it’s three different proteins and a weird side.
-Set the table nicely.
-Light a candle if you do candles.
-Eat slowly.
-Take a picture.
-This is the last family dinner before everything is different.
+Nice table setting.
+Candle?
+Go for it.
+Eat slow.
+Take a pic.
+It’s the last one before everything is different.
 Make it count.

 29. Take a “before I leave” photo on the porch.

-Different from the graduation photo.
-This is move-in week.
-Backpack on his shoulder.
-Car packed in the driveway.
-Take the photo.
-Frame it next to his kindergarten “first day” photo on a shelf where you can see them both.
+Unlike the graduation picture, the excitement is palpable.
+It’s move-in week.
+A backpack is on his shoulder.
+The car is full and parked in the driveway.
+Snap the picture!
+It deserves a place right next to the kindergarten first day photo.
+Put it on a shelf where you can see them both.
 Watch them age side by side for the rest of his life.

 30. Give him a small token for his wallet.